seamplex/feenox/doc/tutorials/000-setup/README.md

 # Notes on hardware

+TL;DR: Use a remote server to run large problems.

 ## Memory

 Solving PDEs with FeenoX might need a lot of memory (depending on the problem size).
 Mind the total RAM your system has.
 If you are using a laptop, FeenoX might thrash it if the problem is way too big.

 ## CPU

 Solving problems with FeenoX during a lot of time might increase the CPU temperature significantly.
 Make sure your hardware is properly cooled before executing FeenoX during a long period of time.